Professional Writing and Editing

 That’s where a ghostwriter can be your lifesaver.

+You know you have a book in you–you have a message that’s intriguing, compelling, insightful, even groundbreaking, but you just don’t know where to begin.
 If you decide that you do need a ghostwriter, make sure the one you choose has past successes in writing books that get published and know how to help you receive publicity.
 Don’t choose someone who writes part-time as a hobby, or you might find yourself waiting for your manuscript for far too long.
 Writing is a business, and it’s a competitive and tough one.
 Select a writer who has made it a business; they have far more at stake and will provide you with the professional services you deserve.

 Always, too, ask for references or the names and publishers of books the ghostwriter has completed.
 Here are a few of mine.